material-motion/material-motion-js/packages/core/README.md

 ### Other likely changes ###

-- **modularization**

-  Material Motion is split into packages:

-  - `material-motion` is a pure JavaScript library with no dependencies on the DOM or opinions about how the view layer is implemented.
-  - [`material-motion-views-dom`](https://github.com/material-motion/material-motion-js/tree/develop/packages/views-dom/) contains functions for working with the DOM, like `getPointerEventStreamsFromElement` and `combineStyleStreams`.

-  The original idea was to vend different `views` adaptors for different frameworks (React, Angular, etc.), separate from the pure logic in the core library.  [`JSS`](https://github.com/cssinjs/jss/) does a good job binding observables to CSS in a framework-agnostic way; therefore, `views-dom` is likely to be folded into `material-motion` in a future version.

 - **function signatures**

   Material Motion uses the named argument pattern to make it easier to evolve APIs without making breaking changes.
 There is usually a positional shorthand.
 For instance, these are equivalent: